 Historical Trends Analyses.
 The Company tracks weekly, daily and hourly trends for individual client programs for Operator Teleservices, Interactive Teleservices and Direct Teleservices.
-The Company believes that the key to a cost efficient CRM solutions program begins with the effective planning of future volumes to determine the optimal number of sites, employees, workstations and calling ports that need to be deployed each hour.
-Based upon the Company's experience in processing large volumes during the past ten years, it has accumulated the data necessary to differentiate the transaction patterns of different applications such as order capture, lead generation and customer service.
+The Company believes that the key to a cost efficient CRM solutions program begins with the effective planning of future volumes to determine the optimal number of sites, employees, workstations and voice response ports that need to be deployed each hour.
+Based upon the Company's experience in processing large volumes it has accumulated the data necessary to differentiate the transaction patterns of different applications such as order capture, lead generation and customer service.